fra31/mmr-universal/README.md

 state-of-the-art certification methods based on [Mixed Integer Programming](https://arxiv.org/abs/1711.07356) or its [LP-relaxations](https://arxiv.org/abs/1711.00851).

-All the models trained with MMR-Universal and reported in the paper can be found in the folder `models`.
+All the models trained with MMR-Universal reported in the paper and the datasets required to run the code can be found in the folder `models` and `datasets` available [here](https://drive.google.com/open?id=1cl507cIHkiX6qnn2-mWUl8wg1Yu8c_qJ).

 ## Training MMR-Universal models